actions/download-artifact/README.md

     pattern:

     # When multiple artifacts are matched, this changes the behavior of the destination directories.
     # If true, the downloaded artifacts will be in the same directory specified by path.
+There is no check for file name
+    # collisions.
+If multiple artifacts have files with the same name, only one will end up in path.
     # If false, the downloaded artifacts will be extracted into individual named directories within the specified path.
     # Optional.
 Default is 'false'
     merge-multiple: